HPE-Legobricks/cal-eStore/README.md

 called to download the latest .war file from Nexus to build a docker image and upload that image to a docker registry—in this case Nexus.
 In the final step, Ansible retrieves the Docker image from Nexus, deploys it to the target nodes, starts the container, and keeps all of the environments consistent.
-See [DevOps Automation](./Contributing Documents/Technical Approach DevOps Automation.pdf) for more details.
+Details of our container based deployment are found in the attachment.

 ### (s) Installation guide